elgatosf/icons/README.md

    - Size: s (16px), m (20px), l (24px)
    - Style: outlined (default), filled
    - Color: false (default), true

-### GitHub Actions

-The repository includes a GitHub Actions workflow that:

-1. Automatically syncs icons when the library is published in Figma
-2. Generates React components and string exports
-3. Creates a pull request with the changes
-4. Can be manually triggered using the workflow_dispatch event

 ## License